 - Withdrawal, depression

-- Verbalize concerns and indicate healthy ways of dealing with them.
+- Client will verbalize concerns and indicate healthy ways of dealing with them.

-- Verbalize acceptance of self in situation and adaptation to change in body/self-image.
+- Client will verbalize acceptance of self in situation and adaptation to change in body/self-image.

 |Provide accurate information, reinforcing information previously given.||Provides opportunity for patient to question and assimilate information.|